menganha/tiled_map_editor/README.md

 Thank you so much for using Tile Basic!

+A big thank you to Bill Roberts for his amazing code snippets.

-Contact the developer at codermultilingual@gmail.com
+Contact the main developer at codermultilingual@gmail.com